-The House plan includes $4.5 trillion in tax cuts, raises the debt ceiling by $4 trillion and calls for at least $1.5 trillion in spending cuts.
+The House plan (Plan A which Trump wants) includes $4.5 trillion in tax cuts, raises the debt ceiling by $4 trillion and calls for at least $1.5 trillion in spending cuts.
 To appease conservatives, the House Budget Committee amended the resolution to make tax cuts dependent on spending cuts.
 If House committees don’t achieve at least $2 trillion in spending cuts, then tax cuts would be scaled back.
 Tax cuts would be increased if more than $2 trillion is slashed in spending.

 Households with incomes in the top 1 percent (who make more than roughly $743,000 a year) would get tax cuts averaging $61,000 a year, compared to only about $400 for households with incomes in the bottom 60 percent (who make roughly $96,000 or less).
 Those tax cuts would come on top of the large tax benefits that wealthy people will receive from the 2017 law’s permanent corporate tax cuts, which are tilted even more heavily toward wealthy people than the expiring individual tax cuts.